unjulee/sensor_dev/index.md

 Throughout the semester, we will update this page with current tasks, projects completed, and other things we want to have easy access to.

+Here is the ruler system we are currently fabricating:

 ![](./images/rulersystem.png)

 ## About Us